robenkleene/design-references/after-effects/shape-layers/after-effects-shape-layers.md

 # After Effects Shape Layers

+- Double-click a shape layers icon to create a shape matching the comp size
 - If a layer is selected, the shape will automatically mask that layer, otherwise it'll create a shape layer
 - The `Puppet Tool` (`⌘P`) can be used to warp shapes, add multiple pins and adjust them